Gazach/Chat-App-based-on-PHP/README.md

 **ENGLISH** :
 This is my personal project based on PHP and MySQL

-This project aims to make me learn
+This project aims to make me learn about PHP and MySQL

 If you want to try the results of my project you can download it and follow these steps:
 1. Open XAMPP